moonlighterx/newbie/02-computer-basics101.md

 For example, many people take photos and videos on a camera or cellphone and then view them later on a computer in one of the following formats: `jpeg`, `png`, `jpg`, `mov`, `wmv`, `mp4` on software like Adobe Photoshop or Quicktime.
 Technically any of these photos or videos are bits of information stored to the computer as files.
 Usually a file is saved as something like `MY_MOVIE.mp4` or `MY_IMAGE.jpg`.
 The convention is `<filename>.<extension>`.
 So you would name the `filename`, and the `.extension` would indicate what kind of file format it was.

-Sometimes you need to save the file with extension type, other times your computer does it for you.
-When in doubt, save the file as the extension YOU WANT it to be in.
+Sometimes you need to save the file with an extension type, other times your computer does it for you.  **When in doubt, save the file with an extension, so you know exactly what kind of file it is.**

 If you are saving an image to your computer, it makes sense to save it as a `jpg` or `png` file, and not a `mov` or `mp4` file -- as those extensions are for video.
-If you aren't sure, you can always research online what an extension means with a simple search.
+If you aren't sure, you can always research online what any extension means with your favorite search engine.

 ## What Are Folders?